Toloka/docs/en/glossary.md

 Training tasks can be used in zero-price [training pools](#training-pool) to choose Tolokers who pass training.

 They can also be used in regular pools as [control tasks](#control-task) with hints.
-For example, you can track the percentage of correct responses and [ban Tolokers](#banning-tolokers) who respond poorly.
+For example, you can track the percentage of correct task responses and [ban Tolokers](#banning-tolokers) who respond poorly.
 To do this, use the [Control tasks](guide/concepts/goldenset.md) quality control rule.

 #### TSV {#tsv-format}